 The cloud is ready for you—but is your security strategy ready for the cloud?

 With the great power of the cloud comes great responsibility—to secure your data and infrastructure.
 Yet, security can often be sidelined in the race to migrating to the cloud.
-As we begin National Cyber Security Awareness Month, now is a great time to take a look at your cyber security strategy before your next cloud migration.

 It’s common for organizations to jump head-first into the cloud without a full-fledged, comprehensive security strategy.
 And, inevitably, vulnerabilities will be exposed once the applications and data are live in production.
 Even seasoned IT professionals sometimes make assumptions about the cloud that can put the enterprise at risk.